kupiakos/RBX430img/README.rst

 - Since loading large images can take noticable time, it may be best to run your program with ``RBX430_init(_16MHZ)`` to get the CPU running as quickly as possible.

-This program was written by Kevin Haroldsen, who is currently a freshman in Computer Science at BYU.
+This program was written by Kevin Haroldsen.
-It's open source under the MIT License, so feel free to modify it and provide fixes or really just do whatever you want.
-Just don't sue me, and keep the license.